 Mr. Carter is claiming that his brakes in his car had failed.
 As reported in the Huffington Post, Mr. Carter told KCAL, “My brakes failed.
 It was out of control.”
 For the sake of argument assume that Mr. Carter is correct and his brakes did fail.
 Under that theory the people injured could potentially sue the car manufacturer or brake manufacture if the accident was caused by some manufacturing defect.
 An injured person is likely to see a greater recovery if successful by suing a big company because companies have much more money than Mr. Carter would have under his insurance company.
 That is an assumption but is true for most people driving today.
 A failure of brakes under this scenario is very unlikely.
 For the sake of this discussion we will revisit the principals of product liability.

 If the readers remember from my earlier posts I have explained that under the California Supreme Court ruling in Greenman v.
 Yuba Power Products, Inc. (1963) 59 Cal.
 2d 57, a plaintiff alleging manufacturing defect only has to show that there is a product that was manufactured and that product failed causing injury.
 This is known as “strict liability”, meaning that a manufacturer is liable for any damages cause by the failure of their product even if the manufacturer took extraordinary care in producing the product.

 Mr. Carter claims his brakes failed.
 This could be a situation where the injured sue the brake or car company directly or Mr. Carter would file his own lawsuit against the brake or car company to recover any damages from them in order to pay the victims that were injured.
 Either way, the pedestrians here are not at fault and they will most certainly recover for their losses.

-If you have any questions about car accidents, negligence or products liability feel free to contact the Law Offices of Tai C. Bogan for a confidential consultation.
+If you have any questions about car accidents, negligence or products liability feel free to contact the The Bogan Law Firm, A Professional Corporation for a confidential consultation.